ttylong/SENG401Project/README.md

 The web application should be accessed through the following website: https://aucciapplication.herokuapp.com/.

-*Please do not click on the deployment links on the repository.*
+*Please do not click on the environment links on the repository.*